 A NACA Counselor (“Counselor”) can be either a Housing Counselor (“HC”) or Mortgage Counselor (“MC”).
 The expectation is that one would begin as a HC and become an MC within six months of employment.
-The exception would be in the Charlotte Counseling Center where conversion to an MC is not required.
-A NACA Counselor provides comprehensive, individual, face-to-face housing counseling services in a local NACA office or by phone and video conferencing from the Charlotte Counseling Center to Members in NACA’s Purchase Program.
+The exception would be in the Charlotte Counseling Center where conversion to an MC is encouraged but not required.
+A NACA Counselor provides comprehensive, individual, face-to-face housing and budget counseling services in a local NACA office or by phone and video conferencing from the Charlotte Counseling Center to Members in NACA’s Purchase Program.
 The focus is on low and moderate income and minorities who have been locked out of affordable homeownership.
 The Counselor helps homebuyers overcome the roadblocks that prevent them from purchasing a home.
 This consists of individual counseling to qualify for NACA’s Best in America mortgage.
 The Counselor must be an advocate who provides comprehensive counseling and affordable outcomes.
 Additional counseling is provided to homeowners with an unaffordable mortgage through NACA’s HomeSave program.

 NACA is likely the only job in the counseling and mortgage industry where an employee can provide many low and moderate-income borrowers and those locked out of affordable homeownership with an incredible mortgage while earning considerable income.
 The NACA mortgage and homeownership program are so superior that they require minimal marketing efforts.
 NACA provides an instant pipeline of homebuyers without the need to generate leads which allows the Counselor to be dedicated to counseling Members and in securing the NACA Mortgage.